 "Sequel to 'Future Force' has John Tucker's son traveling back in time 30 years to save his father from being killed by thugs he is currently pursuing back in 1990."

-A star is born!
-On this day in 1995, the SciFi/Telefilm The Alien Within (aka Unknown Origin) turned up the heat.
-The feature starred Roddy McDowall, Alex Hyde-White, and Melanie Shatner; and here's the plot summary from IMDB.com:
+On this day in 1995 (in the U.S.), the SciFi/Telefilm The Alien Within (aka Unknown Origin) turned up the heat.
+Directed by Scott P. Levy from a story by Rob Kerchner and Alex Simon, the feature starred Roddy McDowall, Alex Hyde-White, Melanie Shatner, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "Crew of an undersea mining platform falls prey to mysterious and dangerous parasite.
 The parasite has the ability to affect people's minds, so survivors can't be certain who is safe and who is infected."